 Moreover, we have in the past and may in the future grant rights to some of our stockholders that require us to register the resale of our common stock or other securities on behalf of these stockholders and/or facilitate public offerings of our securities held by these stockholders, including in connection with potential future acquisition or capital-raising transactions.
-For example, in connection with our acquisition of PlushCare, we entered into a registration rights agreement with PlushCare's existing security holders, pursuant to which we agreed that we would register the shares of common stock issued to such security holders in the merger.
-In July 2021, pursuant to this registration rights agreement, we filed a registration statement with the SEC to register for resale up to 7,117,051 shares of our common stock held by PlushCare's existing security holders.
+Stockholders owning an aggregate of up to approximately 5.4 million shares are entitled, under our registration rights agreement, to require us to register shares owned by them for public sale in the United States.